MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

       one correct translation for a word (e.g. "Bank")
     * Note that some translations might be more appropriate, depending on the context.
-* Users: UserID, DisplayName, Email, HashedPassword
+* Users: UserID, DisplayName, E-mail, HashedPassword

 ### Initial Data